brian-team/brian2-doc-resources/tutorials/2-intro-to-brian-synapses.rst

 efficient and physiologically more plausible way to get the same effect.

-We define two new variables :math:`a_{pre}` and :math:`a_{post}` which are "traces" of pre- and post-synaptic activity, governed by the differential equations:
+We define two new variables :math:`a_{pre}` and :math:`a_{post}` which are “traces” of pre- and post-synaptic activity, governed by the differential equations:

 .. math::